No-cook Chocolate Peanut Butter Pudding

 This easy no-cook chocolate peanut butter pudding is a healthy and guilt-free dessert!
 Naturally gluten-free and grain-free with paleo, vegan and dairy-free options.

-The original version of this pudding used honey or coconut sugar as sweetener, but I recently found Natural Delights in a local store and wanted to incorporate some of them into this pudding.
-I’d seen Medjool dates before in an open bin at the organic shop but let’s just say that they looked on the unappetizing side.
+The original version of this pudding used honey or coconut sugar as a sweetener, but I recently found Natural Delights in a local store and wanted to incorporate some of them into this pudding.
+I’d seen Medjool dates before in an open bin at the organic shop, but let’s just say that they looked on the unappetizing side.
 So I was excited to finally get my hands on some delicious Medjool dates!

-If you don’t want to use dates, you can use whatever sweetener you’d like in its place.
+If you don’t want to use dates, you can use whatever sweetener you’d like in their place.
 And if you don’t want to use peanut butter or another nut butter, simply don’t use it.
 It works without any kind of nut butter!

 The only thing I’m not totally in love with is the amount of peanut butter flavor.
 It’s always the same when you combine cocoa powder and peanut butter.
 I did think about making a cocoa powder-free version but avocado + peanut butter pudding?
-It might taste good but I don’t even want to think about what that would look like.
+It might taste good, but I don’t even want to think about what that would look like.

 No-cook Chocolate Peanut Butter Pudding